Many web site and Content Management Systems (CMS), such as DNN, Joomla, Wordpress and others consist of 2 components:

-When you add modules, you may add both files to the framework, as well as add or modify database table structure and data.
-As a result, it's important that when you back up a DNN based site, that you get a "point in time" snapshot of both files and database (i.e., both done at the same time).
+When you add modules or plugins, you may add both files to the framework, as well as add or modify database table structure and data.
+As a result, it's important that when you back up a site, that you get a "point in time" snapshot of both files and database (i.e., both done at the same time).

 On all servers, you can use FTP to copy your site's files locally to your computer.